AliesTaha/likeit/README.md

 #### Like or Unlike a Post
 <img src="https://media.giphy.com/media/wpVh4p82R9T7XxPsrd/giphy.gif" width="700" height="530">
 Liking a post is simply done through pressing the like button, which increments the post's number of likes by 1.
 Clicking the button again removes the like from the post

-#### Follow or Unfollow a User
-Following a user and unfollowing them is similar to liking the post.
-Clicking the follow button allows the user to be added to the userBeingFollowed's array of followers, and adds the userBeingFollowed to the user's array of followings.
-Pressing the button again reverses this process.
-This is shown above.

 #### Add Profile Status
 <img src="https://media.giphy.com/media/fq8JaLSUalKxwwKbAt/giphy.gif" width="700" height="530">